Know Your Rights

 • those living in in student residences• a place that is supposed to be used

-• a place where a kitchen or a bathroom is shared with the owner or a close family member of the owner;• temporary or seasonal housing;• housing co-op;• rehab facilityIf you do not have a lease or a tenancy agreement, the RTA still covers you.
+for business;• a place where a kitchen or a bathroom is shared with the owner or a close family member of the owner;• temporary or seasonal housing;• housing co-op;• rehab facilityIf you do not have a lease or a tenancy agreement, the RTA still covers you.

 leases